How Tall is the Tale?

 Taking all of this information into account, if we were to assume that this much is accurate, we are looking for an outlaw of any kind, living in the woods with four other men.
 He was a skilled archer and swordsman.
 He was a man of the middle class, whose name was Robin Hood.
 No such man has ever been found.
 That doesn’t mean he didn’t exist, but it probably means that even the most common information about him is incorrect.

 Not to worry, some scholars believe that he may just be difficult to find because of how common his name was.
 Furthermore, his name may not have even been Robin Hood.
 There are also conflicting ideas as to where he lived, Sherwood or Barnsdale.
 Without this information, the ‘real’ Robin Hood, if there was such a man, could easily slip past historians.

-Thus, was Robin Hood real or just made up based on fiction?
+Thus, was he real or just made up based on fiction?
 Chances are that if Robin Hood was a real person, the character of today is just loosely based on him.
 We can be fairly certain that this person as we know him never existed.
 Furthermore, if he was real, it is doubtful that we will ever know.
-It is not as if a medieval court document that says, “The Robin Hood we mention in this court document is the Robin Hood that is mentioned in verse for centuries” is likely to be found.
-We may have to rely on guesswork on the mystery of Robin Hood’s identity, or lack thereof, indefinitely.
+We may have to rely on guesswork on the mystery of his identity, or lack thereof, indefinitely.